EFForg/stop-sesta/README.md

 1. `npm start` to start the local server.
 2. Visit `localhost:1313` in your browser.

+## Build a release

+(We tried using Travis for this but were not able to grant it granular enough access.)

 ## Editing the site

 ### Most of the HTML